-No changes in any impacts on water resources are expected due to disposal of the cigar butts from the new products because the chemicals in the new products are like chemicals in currently marketed cigars and the new products would compete with or replace other cigars currently on the market.
+No changes in impacts on water resources are expected due to disposal of the cigar tips from the new product because.
+(1) the chemicals in the new product and the plastic tips are the same or similar to chemicals in currently marketed cigars; and (2) the new product would compete with or replace similar cigars currently on the market.